Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 ![MZ](/assets/images/pefileformat/dosheader/image.png)

-If you try to run the executable in a DOS environment, the stub typically displays this famous message:
+In Portable Executable files, the DOS header contains an additional DOS stub that contains the following ASCII sequence:

 ```
 "This program cannot be run in DOS mode."
 ```
 ![DOS header stub](/assets/images/pefileformat/dosheader/image-1.png)

 # Key fields in the DOS header